Young Democratic Socialists of America: Organization

-The organization is run by the YDSA National Coordinating Committee (NCC), which consists of two co-chairs and seven at-large members (previously two co-chairs and four at-large members).
-YDSA's co-chairs are also voting members of DSA's national leadership, the National Political Committee, and play an active role on that body as representatives of the youth section.
+YDSA chapters and members participate in political education, social justice activism, labor organizing, electoral work, and issue-based campaigns.
+The organization is run by the YDSA National Coordinating Committee (NCC), which consists of two co-chairs and seven at-large members.
+YDSA's co-chairs are also voting members of DSA's national leadership, the National Political Committee, and act as representatives of the youth section.